maninaik/Nextflix/README.md

 ## A netflix clone made using NextJS

+It uses youtube API to show videos, videos are not stored in the server.
 For login it uses magic and user data is stored in Hasura graphQL servers.

 ### Environment Variables
 1. YOUTUBE_API_KEY